Sumrall rallies to defeat Vancleave 7-6

 “We all have confidence in Kros,” Dedeaux said.
 “We knew he was going to come around.
 We never got down; we didn’t panic.
 We knew we had to keep fighting, battling every pitch and see what happens.”

-Until the seventh inning, it became a battle of aces, as Nicholson matched zeroes with Sibley.
+Until the seventh inning, it became a battle of aces, as Nicholson matched zeroes with Sivley.

 But after getting two quick outs in the bottom of the seventh, Nicholson surrendered a walk to Dedeaux – and in the process reached his pitch limit of 125, forcing him from the mound.